 When to visit: May 13- May 15

 Orange City, Iowa, has been hosting its Orange City Tulip Festival for a long time.
 What started slowly as a simple celebration of the city’s Dutch heritage and culture has grown into an annually recognized and celebrated event.
 Besides taking refreshing walks in the tulip gardens, expect to engage in dancing and holding street parades.
 In the evening, visit the music theater for a thrilling performance.
 The city also has numerous dining options to choose from, and I would recommend you try out their local cuisine.
 The simplicity and rustic beauty of Orange City during this period is an attraction you cannot wait to indulge in.

 When to visit: May 6 – May 8

 Pella has a long history as a religious town.
 The name Pella was taken from a biblical city of refuge after immigrants from the Netherlands settled in this town to escape persecution back home in Europe.
 In 1935, the first Pella Tulip Time tulip festival was held in Pella and this tradition has continued to be an annual affair to date.
 During the 3-day festival, the locals celebrate their culture and heritage in all sorts of ways.
-For instance, this year’s festival has an itinerary that involves visiting tulip farms, visiting historical villages, music, dancing, art scenes, visiting the Fire House Museum, visiting the Dutch Craft Market, and dining at the local eateries in the city.
+For instance, this year’s festival has an itinerary that involves visiting tulip farms, historical villages, music, dancing, art scenes, the Fire House Museum, the Dutch Craft Market, and dining at the local eateries in the city.